-Game viewing in this area is limited to herds of gemsbok, springbok and Hartmann's mountain zebra.
+Game viewing around Serra Cafema Camp is limited to herds of gemsbok, springbok and Hartmann's mountain zebra.
 The Kunene River has a large population of Nile crocodiles.
 Burchell's Courser and Benguela Long-billed Lark are among the characteristic bird species to be found in this area.
 There are also a number of endemic reptiles, the desert chameleon being a particular specialty.

-Activities here are varied, including boating (seasonal), walking, viewing breathtaking landscapes, as well as carefully guided quad-bike excursions that tread lightly on the dunes.
+Activities at Serra Cafema Camp are varied, including boating (seasonal), walking, viewing breathtaking landscapes, as well as carefully guided quad-bike excursions that tread lightly on the dunes.
 In this isolated region, the Himba people continue their nomadic, traditional way of life and when in the area, offer guests the opportunity to learn about their lifestyle and traditions.

-Serra Cafema is located in Marienfluss Conservancy on the southern bank of the Kunene River, northern Namibia, at the foot of the Hartmann’s Valley.
+Location Serra Cafema is situated in Marienfluss Conservancy on the southern bank of the Kunene River, northern Namibia, at the foot of the Hartmann’s Valley.
 Serra Cafema Camp is undoubtedly the most remote camp in Southern Africa, it is just inland from the Atlantic Ocean and the Skeleton Coast.

 Getting There Serra Cafema Camp is only reachable by a three hour, light aircraft trip from Windhoek.
 Windhoek is an 11-hour international flight to Johannesburg, followed by a 2-hour international flight.